Build your own Digital Strategy

 You can often get your message across even better with the use of moving pictures and sound.
 You want your visitors to imagine themselves enjoying your hotel.
 This is easier to achieve with a 2 minute video than 500 words of text.

-Google loves video too.
+Google loves videos too.
 It showed us that when it bought YouTube.
 Having a video on your page or in your blog post can be great for your SEO.
 If Google detects a video on your page it will feature it in your search result. this can often stand out against others in your results list, even when they are above you.

 You should consider YouTube as a search engine as well.
 When you post your video on YouTube, you are giving yourself an opportunity to be found there too.
 You can also perform YouTube SEO by adding detailed descriptions to your videos.
 Read this article to learn more about how video marketing can boost your SEO.